-Reasons Children Might Be Harmed at Daycare
+Reasons Children Might Be Hurt at Daycares in Texas

 Taking care of young children is a tough job, and kids getting hurt or ill is commonplace in any setting.
 But when children are at daycare centers, administrators and staff are responsible for taking all necessary measures to ensure the safety of children in their care.
 Some of the reasons children might get hurt at daycare include:

 - Unqualified staff.
 Daycare centers often experience high turnover rates, which can lead to them hiring workers who may not be qualified.
 According to Texas law, all daycare workers must pass a background check and meet certain other requirements.
 If your child is injured while under the care of an unqualified staff member, the daycare center could be held liable for knowingly putting your child in harm’s way.